Search On For 10 Trapped Miners After Colombia Blast Kills 11 - UrduPoint

 "We regret what happened and we stand in solidarity with the families of those affected," the ANM added.

-Garcia said ten were still missing, and more than 100 rescuers were involved in the search.
+- 'Thank God' - The blast happened when accumulated gases in the mine were ignited by a spark from a worker's tool late Tuesday, Garcia said.

-- 'Less oxygen' every minute - Workers from other mines also rushed to the scene with their yellow hard hats and lanterns to join the rescue effort.
+Survivor Joselito Rodriguez, 33, told AFP by telephone that he felt a "tremor" while working and then, "I felt I was suffocating, and could not see anything."
+"Thank God we got out safely, but others are dead," he said shortly after leaving the hospital where he received treatment for his lungs.

-Outside the mine, family members waited increasingly desperately for news of their loved ones.
+Workers from other mines also rushed to the scene with their yellow hard hats and flashlights to join the rescue effort led by firefighters and search and rescue professionals.

 The explosion happened at a legal coal mine linked underground to five others.